 Grows in – Full sun

-Arguably the most popular spring flowering bulb, Tulips are a colourful addition to any garden and come in an astonishing range of colours and shapes.
+Arguably the most popular spring flowering bulb, tulips are a colourful addition to any garden and come in an astonishing range of colours and shapes.
 This allows you to mix and match different looks to create a unique planting scheme that can be added to year after year.
 Tulips usually grow to be 15cm (6 inches) to 75cm (30 inches) tall and grow best when exposed to full sun.
-Try planting en-masse in pots and tubs for bringing a real impact to gloomy corners of your garden.
+Try planting en-masse in pots and tubs for bringing a real impact to corners of your garden.

 Hyacinths